cudail/sonic-robo-chat-2-client/README.md

   without a cheer to give one ring unless the `ring` command in also specified in the `min_bits` dictionary.
 * `bits_per_unring`: The same as the above, but for the `unring` command.
+* `write_immediately`: Write commands immediately as they come in rather than queuing them.

 ## Commands